umbraco/UmbracoDocs/Tutorials/Editors-Manual/Tips-and-Tricks/Notifications/index.md

 # Notifications

-You can set up notifications for a user to receive an email when an action is performed on a given content item.
+You can set up notifications to receive an email when an action is performed on a given content item.
 To receive notifications, you need to add your email address to your user profile.

 To set up notifications for a content item: